cookiesncream716/likeButton/README.md

 ![Example of LikeButton](https://github.com/cookiesncream716/likeButton/blob/master/LikeButton.png?raw=true)

 To use the likeButton plugin on Tixit, go into the Ticket Settings and choose `Edit Layouts`.
-Create a layout with likeButton added.
-Next, the plugin will need to be configured correctly.
+Create a layout with likeButton added to it.
+Next, the plugin schema will need to be configured correctly.
+LikeButton has a default configuration field `likesField` that is named `likes`.
 Go back to the Ticket Settings and choose `Edit Shemas`.
 Click `Add new schema` and then `Add Field`.
 Give it the following properties:
 ```
 Name - likes
 Type - choice